 If you liked – Carrie, Evil Dead, The Hunt

 This isn’t a perfect movie, but that doesn’t mean there isn’t a ton to admire about Jennifer’s Body.
-First of all, it’s the plot turns out to be a lot more complex than you expect from a teen horror-comedy and lacks a lot of clichés as you’d expect this movie to contain.
+First of all, the plot turns out to be a lot more complex than you expect from a teen horror-comedy and lacks many of the clichés you’d expect this movie to contain.
 A lot of this is because of the excellent writing.
 Sure, the dialogue is over the top, but realism isn’t what Diablo Cody was going for when she wrote the film and some of her lines are simply delicious, just like her previous work on the equally excellent Juno.

 At heart, Jennifer’s Body is body horror, yet as horror goes, this isn’t a scary film, yet it uses these elements excellently.
 The easily predictable jump scares feel more like playful gimmicks that add to the comic book tone Kusama was going for, while the brutal blood and gore were deeply satisfying and further added to the cheesy B-Movie feel of the production that wouldn’t have felt out of place in the 60s, during the golden age of science-fiction (minus the LGBT themes and gender politics that is).